hazelzhao/Customer-Churn-EP2-FeatureEngineering-more/README.md

 1.Considering LightGBM?

 2.Ensemble and stack promising models?
+I guess XGBoost has the largest weight.

 3.Do some segmentation on important categorical features (e.g.,contract type) ?